About, Methodology, and FAQ

-Check out our ParkServe database where we’ve compiled park acreage and access information for nearly 14,000 cities, towns and communities across the US.
+Check out our ParkServe database where we’ve mapped park access for every urban area in the U.S., including Puerto Rico. .
 You may find what you’re looking for there!

 Contact us to find out how to add your city to the ParkScore index.